rafikalid/lru-ttl-cache/README.md

 ```

-## Use cache with multiple behaviours
+## Use cache with multiple behaviors

 Just enable the required configuration.